 The book begins by telling the story of a young girl named Sarah, she is the product of an adulterous affair.

-Her father didn’t want her and he wanted for her to be aborted but her mother decided to have her.
-Because of that, he left her mother so she got depressed and finally, died.
+Her father doesn’t want her and he wants Sarah to be aborted but her mother decides to have her.
+Because of that, he abandons her mother so she gets depressed and finally, dies.

 She lives this life until Hosea sees her and wants her to be his wife, he wants to get her out of that filthy place.

-I let you read the book, I will not spoil the end.
+Now, I’ll let you read the book, to not spoil the end.

 “I want you to love me.
 I want you to trust me enough to let me love you, and I want you to stay here with me so we can build a life together.
 That’s what I want”